idoberko2/dokku-deploy-github-action/README.md

 The private ssh key used for Dokku deployments.
 Never use as plain text!
 Configure it as a secret in your repository by navigating to https://github.com/USERNAME/REPO/settings/secrets

+- Your private key must *not* have a passphrase

 **Required**

 ### dokku-user